 Upgrading Electrical Panel

-Why update your electrical panel
+Why you should upgrade your panel

 An electrical permit and inspection(s) are required when such alterations are made to your electrical system.
 Your contractor will be able to provide you this information or may also view these requirements by searching the Electrical Bulletins page on our website.